-All public swimming pools and spa pools are required to notify Council of their operation.
+All operators of public swimming pools and spa pools are required to notify Council.

 Notification of Public Swimming Pools & Spa Pools

 Coffs Harbour City Council has implemented a risk based inspection frequency framework.
-This framework determines how often Council inspects a public pool on the performance of the pool and operator in complying with the prescribed operating requirements of the Public Health Regulation 2012.
+This framework determines how often Council inspects a public pool based on the performance of the pool and operator in complying with the prescribed operating requirements of the Regulation.

 The framework reduces the regulatory burden on high performing businesses and allows Council to target resources to those that present a greater risk to public health.
-As part of Councils routine inspection of public pools, the business will be assessed against a risk matrix.
-The matrix allows an assessment of the type of premises (splash park, swim school, caravan park, hotel etc.) and confidence in management based on the premises history of compliance.
+As part of Council's routine inspection of public pools, the business will be assessed against a risk matrix.
+The matrix provides for an assessment of the type of premises (splash park, swim school, caravan park, hotel etc.) and confidence in management based on the premises history of compliance.
 The assessment is a weighted system with the final 'score' determining the frequency of the next inspection which will range from 6 months to 18 months.

 As the operator of the pool you are in a position to influence how often Council will inspect your pool.
 You can do this by ensuring that your pool is consistently operated and maintained in accordance with the prescribed operating requirements detailed in the Regulation.